Infineon, Philips may have colluded on EU smart chip prices

 The case began in January 2009 with raids on companies in several EU countries.
 The firms can ask for a closed-door hearing to defend themselves before EU antitrust officials and national competition regulators.

-NXP Semiconductors NXP.UL and France-based STMicroelectronics (STM.PA), both of which had previously said they were under investigation, said on Monday they had not received the EU document.
+NXP Semiconductors and France-based STMicroelectronics, both of which had previously said they were under investigation, said on Monday they had not received the EU document.

-Atmel Corp ATML.O previously said it was cooperating with the investigation, while Renesas Technology - a joint venture between Hitachi Ltd (6501.T) and Mitsubishi Electric (6503.T) - has confirmed the regulatory raids.
+Atmel Corp previously said it was cooperating with the investigation, while Renesas Technology - a joint venture between Hitachi Ltd and Mitsubishi Electric - has confirmed the regulatory raids.

 (Additional reporting by Harro Ten Wolde in Frankfurt, Leila Abboud in Paris and Sara Webb in Amsterdam; Editing by Rex Merrifield and Tom Pfeiffer)